Skip to main content

 Overview - Gum disease (gingivitis and periodontitis)

-Gum disease is a very common condition where the gums become swollen, sore or infected.
+Gum disease is a very common condition where your gums become swollen, sore or infected.

-Most adults in Ireland have gum disease to some degree, and most people experience it at least once.
+Lots of adults in Ireland have some amount of gum disease, and most people experience it at least once.
 It's much less common in children.

 If you have gum disease, your gums may bleed when you brush your teeth and you may have bad breath.
 This early stage of gum disease is known as gingivitis.